 The crochet hook is stuck on my hands.
 I crocheted this cute owl charm amigurumi and made it into a key-chain.
 This craft/art is called Amigurumi, which is the Japanese art of knitting or crocheting stuffed animals or other creatures.
 In order to be friendly to Mother Earth, I used my leftover yarns since this tiny creature doesn’t require lots of yarn.
-This is the first one I made by following Roxycraft’s “Woody The Owl” pattern, (it’s free, go and get it here!).
+This is the first one I made by following Roxycraft’s “Woody The Owl” crochet pattern, (it’s free, click the link to get it!).

 This is my first owl charm amigurumi